awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 Aurora Serverless ignores the DB cluster parameter group status of **pending\-reboot**\.
 Aurora applies parameter changes immediately without downtime\.

 To apply a change to a DB cluster parameter group, Aurora Serverless starts a seamless scale with the current capacity if the DB cluster is active\.
-It resumes the DB cluster if it is paused\.
+It resumes the DB cluster if it's paused\.

 With an Aurora Serverless DB cluster, you can modify only the following parameters\.
 For all other configuration parameters, Aurora Serverless clusters use the default values\.
 + `character_set_server`\.